puppetlabs/puppetlabs-satellite_pe_tools/README.md

 10.32.125.164 - - [03/Oct/2015:16:06:00 -0700] "POST /api/reports HTTP/1.1" 201 554 "-" "Ruby"
 ```

-The Puppetserver log file is located at `/var/log/puppetlabs/puppetserver/puppetserver.log` on your Puppet server.
+The Puppet server log file is located at `/var/log/puppetlabs/puppetserver/puppetserver.log` on your Puppet server.

 An example of a DH PARAMETER failure: